stsrc/stsrc.github.io/static/media/pizza.2482169e75e6f3390f27.md

 • ¼ small spoon of basil
 • ¼ small spoon of salt
 • ¼ small spoon of pepper
-• **1 table spoon of olive oil**
+• 1 table spoon of olive oil

 Take out tomatoes from can but leave the sauce.
 Blend tomatoes.
 Add all remaining ingredients, and blend again.
 Should be ready.
 If it's to watery, you can reduce it by heating it on a stove.

 ## Baking
-If you are using baking plate: firstly **put flour on a baking plate** to prevent sticking pizza to the plate, but remember to put not to much of it.
-Then stretch dough and put it on a baking plate.
-Next add sauce and toppings.
+The temperature is the key factor.
+5 minutes at 400°C, longer for lower temperatures.
+Specialized ovens are preferable.
-Bake at **as high temperature as your oven can stand**.
-Bake until it looks ready (5 minutes for 400°C, longer for lower temperatures).
+In case of normal oven, please try baking stones (but I haven't tried them though).